You are encountering a client connection issue when your computers are not showing up as “connected” on the CurrentWare Console.

-During the client installation, you put in the wrong IP address or computer name for of the CurrentWare Server.
+During the client installation, you put in the wrong IP address or computer name of the CurrentWare Server.
 The client is now connected to an invalid IP address or computer name.

-- If this folder doesn’t exists, go to C:\Windows\System32 instead.
+- If this folder doesn’t exist, go to C:\Windows\System32\wcsystck\ instead.

 - Click on Server Settings

 - Make sure the IP address or computer name is correct.
 If this is incorrect, your client is connecting to an invalid cwServer.